-My research is focused on applying population genomic tools to empirical data sets and developing such methods.
-I have worked with a number of different systems across the plant and animal kingdoms but my main subjects have been Arabidopsis thaliana and humans so far.
+My research is focused on evolutionary questions by applying population genomic tools to empirical data sets and developing such methods.
+I have worked with a number of different systems across the plant and animal kingdoms.
 Some of my main research foci are outlined below.
 Recent papers can be found under publications.

 European population history using ancient DNA